 If I am interested in joining can I come along and run a couple of times before deciding whether to join?

-If you are interested in joining you can come along and run with us for a couple of weeks before joining.
-If you contact us so we know you are coming we can look out for you, and tell you how to gain access to the Northumbria University Sports Central(This is the new facility opened in August 2010).
-Please note this is NOT Newcastle University (there are two Universities in Newcastle some new members have gone to the wrong one).
+Of course!
+If you are interested in joining, then please along and see if you like it (and us) first.
+We are very happy for you to run with us for a few weeks before joining.
+If you contact us so we know you are coming we can look out for you, and tell you how to gain access to the Northumbria University Sports Central.

 If you would like to join us you need to apply by completing an application form and paying a subscription for the current year.
 At the next committee meeting your application will need to be proposed, seconded and accepted by our Committee members.